SPIRSCSIC/tee-integration/README.md

 ```

 ## API
-We have uploaded an updated version of the API using OpenAPI specification
+We have uploaded the API specification using the OpenAPI v3 standard.
+Check it
 at https://app.swaggerhub.com/apis/schica/groupsig/1.0.0

 ## Clients
 The code of the clients (producers and monitors) can be found under
 `host/gicp_api`.
 There are 3 elements:
-- **server.py**: This code runs in the same machine as the TEE.
+- `server.py`: This code runs in the same machine as the TEE.
 It'll execute the commands
   through `gdemos.ke`
-- **client.py**: This is the client used by every entity that is in charge of signing assets.
+- `client.py`: This is the client used by every entity that is in charge of signing assets.
-- **client_mon.py**: This is the client used by entities (monitors) that have the permission to revoke signature identities.
+- `client_mon.py`: This is the client used by entities (monitors) that have the permission to revoke signature identities.

 The messages between server and clients must be mutually authenticated.
 The server must have
 access to the CA chain in order to validate client certificates.
 > The mutual authentication step can be removed if that is not required.

 Clients must send their certificate if they want to register in a group, that
 certificate will be validated and, if everything is correct and the entity has the permissions,
 the registration will be completed.
 > Two scripts, named `test.sh` and `test.py`, have been included to show the basic usage of the clients,
 > as CLI and as a library respectively.

 ### Deployment
-It's necessary to create the crypto material for each group.
+It is necessary to create the crypto material for each group.
 The crypto material will be
 located in the machine/QEMU in charge of the group (group manager).

 These commands serve as an example of deploying the group in QEMU